epavliuc/CalculatorH/README.md

 # CalculatorH-
-This is the 2nd homework, converting previews calculator into one using classes and methods.
+This is the first homework commited to github, converting previews calculator into one using classes and methods.